LHS-Beane/CollegePhysics201/docs/week1/index.md

 ---

 ??? note "1.2 Dimensions (click to expand)"
-    Dimensions describe the *type* of quantity.
+    Dimensions describe **what type** of physical quantity something is.

     \[
     \text{Velocity}: [L][T^{-1}]